LuminescentMoon/EZControls/README.md

 -- Load the library.
 local controls = require('EZControls-compiled')

--- Set the controls library state controls.currentState = 'game'
+-- Set the controls library state. controls.currentState = 'game'

 -- Setup keybinds using a table.